-Patients who require significant supervision or prompting to complete their ADLs should be considered for Expanded Medical Parole (EMP), placement in a Memory Care Unit or Compassionate Release (as the length of these processes vary, patients may need to be housed in SMB as applications are being processed).
-More information on EMP and CR, and specific guidance on the application processes, is available in the CCHCS Palliative Care Guide.
+Patients who require significant supervision or prompting to complete their ADLs should be considered for placement in a Memory Care Unit or Compassionate Release (CR) (as the length of these processes vary, patients may need to be housed in SMB as applications are being processed).
+More information on CR, and specific guidance on the application processes, is available in the CCHCS Palliative Care Guide.
 More information on the internal Memory Care Units, and details on the application process, are on the following page.

 Below is a summary of the various placement options that are available to patients based on conditions.
-Please note: patients serving a sentence of life without parole or who are sentenced to death are not eligible for CR or EMP.
+Please note: patients serving a sentence of life without parole or who are sentenced to death are not eligible for CR.

-Please note that placement options can be pursued concurrently and this can increase likelihood of placement.
+Please note that placement options can be pursued concurrently, and this can increase likelihood of placement.

-PATIENT CONDITION MEMORY CARE UNIT (INTERNAL) EXPANDED MEDICAL PAROLE COMPASSIONATE RELEASE
+PATIENT CONDITION MEMORY CARE UNIT (INTERNAL) COMPASSIONATE RELEASE

-Mild Х
+Mild X

-Dementia Moderate X Х Х
+Dementia Moderate X

-Severe X Х
+Severe Х

-Physically No Post Release Plan (PRP) X

-Incapacitated Post Release Plan in Place Х
+Physically Incapacitated Х

-Terminal Illness No Post Release Plan (PRP) Х
+Terminal Illness Х

-Terminal lilliess Post Release Plan in Place Х